AbbiEdwards/group-retreat/archiving/archiving.md

 - Readme file inside project folder as well as uploaded into Redmine
 - Software file with version at bottom of all reports as well as software version of the generation of fastq
 - Every project runs in a Docker container
+- What do we keep?
+All analysis or only the last one?
+Need for cleanup stage.

 ### External
 - Internal archive to record what has been done or use existing external ones?